sokolovdp/forum_api/README.md

 docker-compose up
 `
 - during startup process application will init DB tables and run tests
-- forum api by default listens port *8000*, so you  can access api at: localhost:8000
+- forum api by default listens port *8000*, so you  can access API at: localhost:8000
 - API's urls are:

 `